Pablo-Ortiz-Lopez/ortizma.com/content/post/garage-remote/index.md

 ### Opening the second door
 Determined to overcome this hurdle, I decided to shift my strategy.
 I turned to a remarkably versatile module based on the CC1101 chip.
 This module provided a significantly more elaborate degree of control over the RF signals generated.
 Armed with this newfound capability, I meticulously aligned the signal frequency to match each of the remotes.
 However, despite these efforts, the doors remained frustratingly unresponsive.

-### Opening the third door
 Undeterred, I embarked on a quest to uncover potential mistakes in the way I interpreted the codes from the remotes.
 It was during this meticulous analysis that I stumbled upon a crucial revelation.
 A "squelch" threshold, a mechanism designed to suppress noise, had been inadvertently set.
 This threshold silenced the initial pulses of the signal before the software could activate the sound processing.
 Once I rectified this oversight, I succeeded in opening a second door.
 Yet, the third door continued to resist my commands.

+### Opening the third door
-My determination to conquer the recalcitrant third door led me to a fascinating discovery.
+My determination to conquer the unforgiving third door led me to an interesting discovery.
 The signal from the original remote for this door exhibited peculiar characteristics.
 Contrary to expectations, the 'high' pulses in this signal were not a continuous stream but were instead punctuated at a constant rate.
 Essentially, an additional frequency was multiplexed with the 433.92 MHz signal to produce the carrier wave.

 To tackle this unique challenge, I transformed the signal sequences: I translated '1's into '1010101010101010' and '0's into '0000000000000000'.
 This intricate adjustment proved to be the key that finally unlocked the third door.